-Elements of Gray Divorce
+Elements of Gray Divorce in PA

-Gray divorce refers to those divorces involving spouses over age 50.
-Oftentimes, these are members of the Baby Boomer generation.
+Gray divorce refers to those divorces involving spouses over age 50 — oftentimes, these are members of the Baby Boomer generation.
 While divorce has nationally trended downwards, as many individuals are getting married later in life, older couples who divorce have repeatedly increased over the years.

 There are a variety of reasons why a gray divorce seems to occur.
 The most common reasons include: